 We will start heading south, aiming to stop at the following destinations: Seljalandsfoss, Skogafoss and the sea

 stacks at Vik .
 There are many other locations we might be able to photograph along the route as well.
-We will then continue travelling further towards Hofn.
-We will be staying at a great guesthouse with it's stunning mountain
+We will be overnighting near Vik, giving us a number of great locations to potentially to shoot the sunset, northern lights if the conditions allow

 Day 2 – 11th Jan